electricherd/audiobookfinder/README.md

 ### Issues
+* AppVeyor deployment is stuck, it builds but the deployment by git tags is not well documented, and different to Travis.
 * versioning of AppVeyor and Git tag, plus own versioning
 * cross compiling for windows is almost impossible yet, though travis now can support, even in a local VM it is very difficult.
 OpenSSL, Libsodium are possible but since mDNS or bonjour is used, this looks frustratingly impossible
 * logging from other modules too detailed/too much